proteanhq/protean/docs/old/aggregate-old.rst

 Proving how transactions fail due to concurrent updates by multiple users and the memory overhead taken by such large-cluster designs can help convince stakeholders to move away from a data model oriented thought process.

 This exercise indicates that eventual consistency is business-driven, not technology-driven.
 Of course, you have to find a way to support eventual updates between multiple Aggregates technically.
 Even so, it is only the business that can determine the acceptable time frame for updates to occur between various Entities.
 Some are immediate, or transactional, which means the same Aggregate must manage them.
-Some are eventual, which means they may be managed through Domain Events and messaging, for example.
+Some are eventual, which means they may be managed through Events and messaging, for example.

 Considering what the business would have to do if it ran its operations only employing paper systems, can provide some worthwhile insights into how various domain-driven operations should work within a software model of the business operations.